siatwe/yacssfw/README.md

 USAGE
 =====
 The needed files can be found in the dist/ directory.
-- Import the yacssfw css file into the head of your website
+- Import the yacssfw.min.css file into the head of your website
-- Import the yacssfw js file before the closing body tag of your website but after the jQuery js file
+- Import the yacssfw.min.js file before the closing body tag of your website but after the jQuery js file